About the Author

-Dick has served on scores of school and association boards, including currently for the Virginia Association of Independent Schools and the Diener School.
+Dick has served on scores of school and association boards, including currently for the Virginia Association of Independent Schools and The Diener School.

 Dick holds a doctorate and a master’s degree from Stanford University in education policy; a master’s degree in linguistics from Ball State University; and a bachelor’s degree in English from the University of Missouri-St. Louis (UMSL).
 This past December, UMSL awarded Dick an Honorary Doctorate degree.
-He also delivered the Commencement Address at that Graduation Ceremony for the College of Education, College of Nursing, and School of Social Work.
+He also delivered the Commencement Address at the Graduation Ceremony for the College of Education, College of Nursing, and School of Social Work.

-Now in his 70’s, Dick remains an avid cyclist, having biked across the United States, various states, and parts of China, France, Germany, and Canada.
+Now in his 70’s, Dick remains an avid cyclist, having biked across the United States, various states, and through parts of China, France, Germany, and Canada.
 He lives with his wife of 37 years in Bethesda, Maryland.